 In 1992 Manfred Bumiller bought this architectural gem in the Austraße 29 and until 1995 that he elaborately restored until 1995.
 On the 13.01.1995 the “Museum of Early Islamic Art” was opened.

 While the collection was continually expanded until 2017, at present attention is focused on the care, research and publication of the collection.
 For this reason, the museum operations were expanded to include the STUDIO in Berlin-Kreuzberg.
-Responsible for the museum and the collection is the BUMILLER ART FOUNDATION.
+The body responsible for the collection, the museum and the Studio is the BUMILLER ART FOUNDATION.

 Cooperation with the University of Bamberg

 It is the THE BUMILLER ART FOUNDATION’s concern to present high quality products of Islamic metallurgy and to make them available for research and learning.
 Here the affiliation with a scientific institution is of central importance.
 Bamberg, due to its proximity to the Institute of Oriental Studies of the University of Bamberg, is ideal in combining all exigencies.
 Among all the disciplines of Oriental Studies the institute also offers a course on Islamic Art History and Archaeology, the only one in Germany.
 As a place of regular conferences, among them the conference of the Ernst Herzfeld Society or the German Orientalist Meet, it is a regular venue for international experts on Islamic Art.

 Prof. Dr. Lorenz Korn, the chair of the department for Islamic Art History and Archaeology, was already a member of the advisory committee of the Bumiller Art Foundation when in 2008 the long standing relationship between the museum and the university of Bamberg was sealed with a co-operative agreement.
 The museum, originally known as he “Museum for Early Islamic Art” is now known as the “University museum for Islamic Art”.